Why I Will Never Again Watch the Fox News Channel Anchor Shepard Smith

 - Tom Brokaw

-Somehow, the name Shepard Smith does not belong with this list, and he will never come close to meeting the journalistic standards these men applied throughout their careers.
+Somehow, the name Shepard Smith does not belong in this list, and he will never come close to meeting the journalistic standards these men applied throughout their careers.

 His name appears to stand out and look strange when appended to this illustrious list of news greats.